No mistrial for Dylann Roof after church shooting survivor calls him 'evil'

 CHARLESTON, S.C.
 A federal judge on Thursday denied a mistrial for accused white South Carolina gunman Dylann Roof, who a day earlier was described as "evil" in testimony by a survivor of the deadly June 2015 attack on a historic black church.

 Lawyers for Roof, 22, argued eyewitness Felicia Sanders had offered prejudicial and improper opinion about what penalty he should face.

-During her testimony on Wednesday, the first day of Roof's trial, she said Roof sat through a Bible study meeting at Emanuel African Methodist Episcopal Church in Charleston and described him as "evil, evil as can be"
+During her testimony on Wednesday, the first day of Roof's trial, she called the defendant "evil, evil as can be" for appearing to sit innocently through a Bible study meeting at Emanuel African Methodist Episcopal Church in Charleston before opening fire.

-During cross-examination, Sanders told defense lawyer David Bruck that Roof had said at the scene that he planned to kill himself after gunning down nine parishioners.
-His suicide plan made her glad, she told Bruck.
+Sanders then told defense lawyer David Bruck during cross-examination that she was glad when Roof had said at the scene that he would kill himself after gunning down nine parishioners.

-"There is no place left on earth for him except the pit of hell," Sanders said.
+"There is no place left on earth for him except the pit of hell," said Sanders, who survived with her 11-year-old granddaughter but lost her son, Tywanza Sanders, 26, and aunt, Susie Jackson, 87.

 On Thursday, U.S. District Judge Richard Gergel said he viewed Sanders' comments as a religious statement and not an opinion about sentencing.
 He refused to strike her testimony.